michael-glum/CSE-381-Systems-2/README.md

 # CSE-381-Systems-2

-This repository is simply used to store the homework assignments I've completed in my Systems 2 class at Miami University.
+This repository is used to store the homework assignments I've completed throughout the course, Systems 2, at Miami University.